mariohernandez/component-based-development/docs/chapter-3/twig-embeds.md

 {% endembed %}
 ```

-This is a simple example of how we can use twig blocks to alter or update content within a block before rendering.
+This is a simple example of how we can use twig blocks to alter or update content before rendering.
 In this example we've added a new title above the `card_content` which the original component did not provide.
 There are so many other things we can do when we wrap things in twig blocks which gives us tremendous flexibility and control.